• Skip to primary navigation

 Festival du Voyageur

-Located in the heart of St. Boniface every winter, Festival du Voyageur is a ten-day festival that celebrates Canada’s fur trading past as well as Manitoba’s unique French heritage through live music, ice sculptures, reenactments, arts and crafts, displays, and even chainsaw ice carving competitions!
 Bundle up, because a lot of the action takes place outside, no matter the temperature.
 Make sure to head inside to one of the tents for a lively jig and a glass of caribou (essentially mulled wine, it’s especially fun when served in an ice cup).
-We believe this is by far one of the most fun things to do in Winnipeg, and would even recommend planning a trip to the city in winter just to experience it!
+We believe this is by far one of the most fun things to do in Winnipeg, and would even recommend planning a trip to the city in the snowy months just to experience it!

 Nuit Blanche